High school football scoreboard: Sept. 21-23, 2017

 Find out what is working well for first-year coach Marcus Forrest's Vikings

-Champaign Central (1-3), meanwhile, steps out of Big 12 play for the week and hosts Renssealaer (Ind.)
-Central (4-1) at Tommy Stewart Field on Friday night.
+Champaign Central, meanwhile, stepped out of Big 12 play for the week and hosted Renssealaer (Ind.)
+Central at Tommy Stewart Field on Friday night.
+The Maroons suffered a 42-14 loss.

 See how this game between out-of-state foes materialized

-Unity (4-0), our No. 1 team in our latest Top 10 poll, travels to Stanford to take on Olympia (0-4) in Illini Prairie Conference action, while St. Joseph-Ogden (2-2) will try to snap a two-game losing skid when the Spartans host Pontiac (2-2) on Friday night.
+Unity, our No. 1 team in our latest Top 10 poll, traveled to Stanford and came away with a 41-8 Illini Prairie Conferencewin, while St. Joseph-Ogden suffered its third straight loss, falling 34-28 to Pontiac.

 For scores on other area games from Week 5, check out our scoreboard below.